 The learners enjoy learning when an adult educator encourages free guided discussion and participation during lessons.

 Current developments in the community could influence the choice of subject matter rather than rigid compliance with the curriculum.

 For example, if there is an outbreak of cholera, an adult educator could shift emphasis to prevention and cure of cholera.
 A resource person may be invited to lead discussions on this issue.

 4. Fix time.

-Since most of the adult learners are on full employment, the fixing of the time for adult education programmes should be jointly decided by the adult learners and adult educators.
+Since most of the adult learners are in full employment, the fixing of the time for adult education programmes should be jointly decided by the adult learners and adult educators.

-This is necessary to sustain their interest for the programme.
-An adult education educator should recognize the resilient fact that some of the adult learners ate reluctant learners whose interest for learning id fragile.
+This is necessary to sustain their interest in the program.
+An adult education educator should recognize the resilient fact that some adult learners are reluctant learners whose interest in learning is fragile.

-Time scheduling therefore should not be source of discouragement.
+Time scheduling therefore should not be a source of discouragement.

 5. Fix meeting places.